 Willard’s Early Life

-Frances Willard (Frances Elizabeth Caroline Willard), was born in 1839.
-She was sturdy, independent, and very strong-willed.
+Frances Willard was born in 1839.
+Her full name was Frances Elizabeth Caroline Willard.
+She was sturdy.
+She was independent.
+And she was very strong-willed.
 Friends called her Frank.

-She graduated from college in 1859.
-Twelve years later became president of a women’s college herself.
-When it merged with Northwestern University, she became dean of women there.
-She resigned 1874 because of conflicts with the university president.
+She graduated college in 1859.
+Twelve years later became president of a women’s college.
+When it merged with Northwestern U, she became dean of women there.
+She resigned in 1874 because of conflicts with the college president.

-That year an anti-alcohol movement called the Woman’s Crusade or the Woman’s Temperance Crusade had emerged.
+That year an anti-alcohol movement emerged.
+Called the Woman’s Crusade.
+Or the Woman’s Temperance Crusade.
 Frances Willard was invited to become president of a Chicago temperance group.
 From this position she quickly advanced in that movement.
-She became secretary of the new statewide temperance society.
-Then she became corresponding secretary of the national Woman’s Christian Temperance Union (WCTU).
-All of this within all within only one year.
+She became secretary of the new statewide temperance grou.
+Then she became Secretary of the national Woman’s Christian Temperance Union (WCTU).
+All of this within within only one year.

 She wrote many articles fo the WCTU.
-Her autobiography is Glimpses of Fifty Years: The Autobiography of an American Woman, The book was published by the WCTU in 1889.
-It was most recently re-published in 2013.
-Copies of her book are widely available in libraries.
+Her autobiography is Glimpses of Fifty Year (online).
+The book was published by the WCTU in 1889.

-Frances Willard was a persuasive speaker, skilled lobbyist and effective pressure politician.
+Ms. Willard was a persuasive speaker.
+A skilled lobbyist.
+And a very effective pressure politician.
 Her efforts advanced the cause of temperance.
 She died in 1898.
-This was before either women’s suffrage or National Prohibition began.
+This was before National Prohibition began.
 She would have been pleased.